Glossary of Photonics and Laser Marketing

 |cost per lead|

-The cost of an advertising campaign divided by the number of leads which it generates.
+The cost of an advertising campaign divided by the number of sales leads which it generates.
 This value can give an indication on how expensive an advertising tool is.
 However, lead generation is usually not the only function of an advertising tool; one should not overlook other functions such as branding.
+Also, the quality of sales leads can vary a lot.

 A web page to which visitors from a certain advertising campaign are sent.
 Frequently, this is a custom landing page, i.e., a page used only for that campaign.